Worried about the impact Covid-19 has had on the planet? Here are some steps you can take to minimise your environmental impact whilst staying safe.

 Maybe it’s time for the trusty hanky to make a comeback.
 As long as you keep on top of washing it, you’ll barely notice the difference.
 Given how tough it’s been getting people to wear masks, don’t expect it to catch on though...

 Buy local and cut out the Amazon deliveries

 Jeff Bezos has profited enough from lockdown as it is.
 Being stuck at home, most of us have turned to Amazon, DPD or UPS at some point or another to scratch that consumption itch in the absence of shops.

 But, with shops now opening again, there’s far less incentive to do all your shopping online.
 Check out some local shops and get to know your high street again!
 And if this isn’t an option due to shielding, then you might want to consider more eco-friendly delivery services such as Green Courier instead.

 What societal concerns do you have in light of the pandemic?
 Join our panel today and let us know.
-You’ll be rewarded with a £10 Amazon voucher when you sign up!
+You’ll be rewarded with 1000 reward points when you sign up!